fattymango/YouTube-Controller/README.md

 ## YouTubeController()

-    This class initializes the Chrome driver and sets it up, and loads the YouTube page rady to use.
+    This class initializes the Chrome driver and sets it up, and loads the YouTube page ready to use.

 #### Class Functions
 | Function | Description |